-VLJ has been assisting clients with bankruptcy matters since our inception and requests for bankruptcy assistance continues to grow.
+VLJ has been assisting clients with bankruptcy matters since our inception and the need for bankruptcy assistance continues to grow.
 VLJ partners with attorneys from Merck, Prudential, Lowenstein Sandler, the private bar, and those volunteering with the Hon.
 Morris Stern Pro Bono Bankruptcy Project at Rutgers Law School, and attorneys from the private bar.
 VLJ organizes a bankruptcy intake clinic in collaboration with Prudential, in which Prudential attorneys meet with potential clients to determine if they are good candidates for Chapter 7 bankruptcies through VLJ’s full representation program.
 Once a client has been accepted to the program, VLJ works with the client to collect credit reports and other necessary paperwork.
 Volunteer lawyers are then paired with clients so that they can review documents, draft petitions, and appear at Section 341 meetings, representing clients through discharge.

 Who can participate?

 The bankruptcy intake clinic is limited to attorneys from Prudential, but full representation cases are open to all attorneys.
 Prior experience working on bankruptcy issues is preferable but not required.
 Attorneys must be admitted to practice before the United States District Court for the District of New Jersey.